arturs-razmuss/ai-tests/README.md

 However, writing tests can be time-consuming and error-prone.

-In many cases I write tests in advance of the code under test, nevertheless, there are scenarios where I wish there were a faster and better way.
+In many cases, I write tests in advance of the code under test, nevertheless, there are scenarios where I wish for a faster and more efficient approach.

 AI test generation tools aim to automate this process by generating tests based on the code and the expected behavior.